-In a way, our cocktail bases evolved from our frozen cocktail range in the sense that we wanted to expand on our mission to help folks serve inventive and imaginative cocktails quickly and consistently, and this time without the need for an expensive frozen drinks machine that might only be used 3 months of the year.
+In a way, our cocktail bases evolved from our frozen cocktail range in the sense that we wanted to expand on our mission to help folks serve inventive and imaginative cocktails quickly and consistently.
+Although, this time we were able to offer that without the need for an expensive frozen drinks machine that might only be used 3 months of the year.

 The blend is composed of handmade ginger syrup & lemon juice (to the ratio of 56% ginger vs 44% lemon).

-100 years of cocktail evolution since, has shown us that this structure can be the foundation of many great cocktails.
-This knowing, combined with our own expertise, skill and understanding of spirits and flavours has led us to expand this product range and we will continue to do so because we love what we’re seeing.
+100 years of cocktail evolution since has shown us that this structure can be the foundation of many great cocktails.
+Knowing this, combined with our own expertise, skill and understanding of spirits and flavours, has led us to expand this product range and we will continue to do so because we love what we’re seeing.

 Our frozen cocktail solution is a lot more “off the shelf” in the sense that we give the machines to bar operators, often without a rental charge where enough volume is involved.
 Our blends are added to the machine and the bartender adds a bottle or more of spirit.
 The machine freezes down the mix resulting in a delicious frozen cocktail, effectively on tap.